- See list of branches

 $ git merge <branch>

-Adding the --no-ff option will cause a Git merge to always create a merge commit instead of fast forwarding.
+Adding the --no-ff option will cause a git merge command to always create a merge commit instead of fast-forwarding.
 This is useful because it allows you to retain the historical information of a branch before it was merged.